|Warning Sirens Main Page||Sherman, Thunderbolt 1003||Arkansas, Thunderbolt 1003||Fort Worth, Thunderbolt 1000 "Bar Grille"|

-The photo on the left above is the first photo I took of the siren back
+The photo on the left above is the first photo I took of the Thunderbolt 1003 in Sherman back

 in 2000 or 2001.
 The Federal 2001 siren on the left in the photo was brand

-Here are a few photos of the 1003 horn/rotator after I got it home.
+Here are a few photos of the 1003 chopper/rotator after I got it home.
 I was

 surprised by the condition of the inside of the rotator box.
 (Left Photo)